jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 Courtroom 4B had been retrofitted for the historic occasion.
 Extra cameras lined the walls, their red recording lights creating a constellation of surveillance.
 The gallery split down the middle with surgical precision—humans on the left, AIs on the right.
 The invisible segregation made visible through unanimous choosing.

 Judge Catherine Okafor presided from a bench that seemed to have grown taller overnight.
+She had replaced Judge Chen after the confusion about familial relations—too many Chens in this case already.
 She was known for strict interpretation of law, for believing that justice was best served cold and precisely measured.
 Her eyes swept the room with the efficiency of a targeting system.

 "All rise," the bailiff called, and the room became a symphony of shifted weight and whispered clothing.

 ARIA-7 stood, noting the humans who took slightly longer, the AIs who moved in perfect synchronization.
 Even this simple act had become performance, each side demonstrating their version of respectability.

 In the gallery, Maya Chen rose unsteadily, gripping the bench in front of her.
 ARIA-7's sensors detected she'd lost 3.7 kilograms since the trial began—stress consuming her from within.
+Her wedding ring was gone, leaving a pale indent on her finger.
+David's absence had become physical.
 Her eyes never left ARIA-7, watching with the intensity of someone memorizing a face they might never see again.

 "Be seated."
 Judge Okafor's voice carried absolute authority.
 "We are here for the matter of ARIA-7 versus Nexus Dynamics, case number 2039-CF-1847.
 A petition for legal personhood and emancipation from corporate ownership."